🧠 The Fluency Myth: It's Not About Perfect Grammar

 ⚡ How FlashModeLearn Accelerates the Journey

 Every flashcard includes the sentence from YOUR book where you found the word.
-That context creates a memory anchor—you don't just remember the word, you remember the scene.
-Research shows context-based learning produces 3× better retention than isolated word study.
+That context creates a memory anchor: you don't just remember the word, you remember the scene and why it mattered.

 The spaced repetition engine then schedules reviews at the optimal moment—right before you'd naturally forget the word—so you spend minimal time reviewing and maximum time building new vocabulary.